axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 ### Test data library

 For complex test data, I like to use [AutoFixture][AutoFixture], which has finally been ported to .NET Core.
-I also like to use [Bogus][Bogus] for generating context aware test data e.g. user names, email address, URL's.
+I also like to use [Bogus][Bogus] for generating context aware test data e.g. user names, email addresses, URL's.
 Bogus is a tiny library anyway so I'm happy to include both.

 {% highlight C# %}